Off pump and On pump coronary artery bypass surgery

 Aortic valve repair is usually recommended on defects in the valve which is requrgitant (leaking).
 It can be repaired by reshaping the ‘leaflets’ thereby allowing the valve to open and close better.
 It can be performed by using a minimally invasive surgical technique.
 It is a particularly complex procedure which requires highly skilled and experienced surgeons.

-For patients with a leaking or narrowed mitral valve, mitral valve repair is the recommended procedure.
+For patients with leaking or narrowed mitral valve, mitral valve repair is the recommended procedure.
 It is said to be a better option than replacement given the long-term prognosis.
 Surgeons may perform a triangular resection in the case of a posterior leaflet prolapse.
 In the case of an anterior leaflet prolapse of the mitral valve, the procedure is more complex.
 Surgeons either use ‘goretex’ chords or do what is called a ‘chordal transfer’ (where healthy chords are transferred to the location from another part of the valve).

 Here at Sri Ramakrishna Hospital, our surgeons perform these procedures with great skill and dexterity.
-The prognosis is excellent for the patient with greater late (and early) survival, improved lifestyles and better preservation of heart function.
+The prognosis is excellent for the patient with greater late (and early) survival, improved lifestyles, and better preservation of heart function.

 The aorta is composed of the ascending aorta (the section which arises from the heart), the aortic arch (the section bending over the heart), descending thoracic aorta (the section moving down the chest region) and abdominal aorta (the part beginning at the diaphragm).
 Sometimes the ascending aorta has defects or is diseased and the Bentall procedure is used to correct them.

 At Sri Ramakrishna Hospital, we have great expertise in performing the Bentall procedure.
-In it, the patient is placed under general anaesthesia and the heart is put on a heart-lung bypass machine.
+In it, the patient is placed under general anesthesia and the heart is put on a heart-lung bypass machine.
 The section of the aorta which is diseased or defective is removed.
 The diseased aortic valves are also excised.
 The aortic root (base of the aorta) and valve are replaced.
 Then the coronary arteries (branching out from the ascending aorta) are re-implanted.

-Conceived by Tirone David, the valve sparing root replacement procedure allows a patient to keep the aortic valve.
+Conceived by Tirone David, the valve-sparing root replacement procedure allows a patient to keep the aortic valve.

 A surgical treatment for aortic root aneurysms, the aneurysm is repaired while simultaneously preserving the patient’s own aortic valve.
 The valve itself might be repaired and re-implanted but its preservation is of great benefit to the patient in the long run by enabling the patient to avoid a lifetime of anti-coagulation therapy(among other things).

-A procedure conducted on heart-lung bypass, it takes great skill and precision to carry out the valve sparing aortic root replacement.
+A procedure conducted on heart-lung bypass, it takes great skill and precision to carry out the valve-sparing aortic root replacement.